pavankalisetti009/gitlab/doc/user/markdown.md

 When you use GitLab Flavored Markdown, you are creating digital content.
 This content should be as accessible as possible to your audience.
-The following list is not exhaustive, but it provides guidance for some of the GLFM styles to pay particular attention to:
+The following list is not exhaustive, but it provides guidance for some of the GitLab Flavored Markdown styles to pay particular attention to:

 ### Accessible headings